 Medical student Saud Rehman has written a collection of poems focusing on the lockdown of March 2020 with artwork to give a visual representation of how he felt.
 Often times the manifestations of moods unrelated to coursework go overlooked, especially in medicine, and Saud hopes that these provide a representation of the humanity behind students going through difficult times.

 Dr. Evin Anies utilizes haiku about systemic inflammatory response syndrome (SIRS) to reflect on his journey as a newly-minted physician.

 Zain Khawaja, a medical student, discusses his experience as a mentee and provides insight on creating social support networks via mentorship

 Henry Zou, an Asian American fourth-year medical student, reflects on the COVID-19 pandemic and finds courage and hope.

 Medical student Micaela Torres reflects on her progress in healing past traumas and improving her mental health.

 “Code blue!”
 They teach it as an algorithm and a protocol.
 But what you are not taught are the emotions attached to a code.
 I had just finished a cholecystectomy case on my surgery rotation and was walking by the medical intensive care unit when I heard “rapid response team, coronary care unit (CCU).”
 Since the CCU was not far and I am interested in emergency and critical care medicine, I decided to go to …

-This piece is about a medical student’s patient whose challenges in medical adherence stemmed from gaps in education about the disease as well as a lack of social and psychological support.
-The student’s interaction with this patient allowed for better understanding of the relationship between diabetes management and depression.
+Medical student Madeleine reflects on challenges in medical adherence stemming from gaps in education about the disease as well as a lack of social and psychological support.

 Medical student Olivia Dhaliwal reflects on the weight of medical school and her feelings of “hollow”